Common Challenges Faced by Wheelchair Users

 23 Nov 2020

-Wheelchairs are an invaluable tool which aids an individual both physically and mentally.
-They provide a safe, convenient way of travelling, providing far more freedom.
-This increased independence has a vital impact on a person’s mental health.
-It allows them to freely access social gatherings and leisure activities at ease.
+Wheelchairs are an invaluable tool which aids an individual both physically and mentally by providing a safe and convenient way to travel, offering far more freedom to the individual.
+This increased independence has a vital impact on a person’s mental health by allowing them to freely access social gatherings and leisure activities at ease.
 A wheelchair also ensures that the user can travel safely, minimising risk and providing comfort throughout the day.
 As accessibility is, rightly, becoming a more vocalised issue, many locations and activities are ensuring they are available for everyone.
 This could be as easy as installing wheelchair ramps into a public building, allowing the user to easily get in and out.
 In today’s blog, we will be exploring some of the most common challenges and difficulties for wheelchair users and what is being done to support this issue.

 Public transport is a fundamental service within society, providing the opportunity for people to commute easily to work, education and to travel for leisure.
 A car can be costly and is sometimes not accessible to someone using a wheelchair.
 This is why it is so important to ensure that public transport is developed to allow easy access for these individuals.
 In the UK, the majority of public buses come equipped with a ramp which allows wheelchairs users to access the vehicle.
 The front of the bus is typically a spacious area reserved for wheelchairs and push-chairs, allowing them to enter and exit the vehicle first and travel comfortably.